ParthDave111/ParthDave111.github.io/geospatial_analysis.md

 ## Pysal Library
 PySAL is an open-source Python library designed to support the development of high-level applications for spatial analysis.
 It offers a comprehensive suite of tools for exploring, analyzing, and modeling spatial data.

+Key application of Pysal
+1. Spatial Weight: Manipulation of weight for spatial analysis
+2. Exploratory Data Analysis : Visualization and understanding  pattern like clustering, outlier and hotspot
+3. Modelling : For creating relationship for regression and econometrics